 These young Brown-headed Cowbirds were raised by a different species — perhaps cardinal, sparrow, or warbler.
 Now they are on their own and behaving just like cowbirds, searching for their own food.

 This young Black-crowned Night-Heron was raised in the large night-heron rookery at Lincoln Park Zoo.
-Now it’s catching its own fish at the edge of the Douglas Park lagoon.
+Now it’s catching its own fish at the edge of the Douglass Park lagoon.
 (August, 2016)

 This young Great Blue Heron was hatched and raised along a river or swamp elsewhere in the Chicago area.
-Now it’s catching fish in Douglas Park.
+Now it’s catching fish in Douglass Park.

 By August, bird breeding season is almost over, and fall migration is already underway for some kinds of birds.

 This Tennessee Warbler spent the summer up north, in Wisconsin or Canada.
-It stopped in Douglas Park to fuel up before flying farther south for winter.
+It stopped in Douglass Park to fuel up before flying farther south for winter.
 (August, 2016)